GoogleChrome/web.dev/src/site/content/en/blog/reporting-api-migration/index.md

   - maudn
 date: 2021-10-19
 updated: 2021-10-19
-description: |
-  A new version of the Reporting API is available.
-It's more private and more likely to be supported across browsers.
-This post goes over how to migrate to the new version of the Reporting API.
+description: A new version of the Reporting API is available.
+The new API is leaner and more likely to be supported across browsers.
 hero: image/O2RNUyVSLubjvENAT3e7JSdqSOx1/PYEe5UP3bVYzPMXdQc0X.jpg
 alt: |
   A person and their refection on wet sand, symbolizing the migration from the legacy to the new Reporting API.